 The role NMLS plays in the mortgage process is both important and necessary.
-It allows for consumers to verify license information as this was not always available to consumers.
+It allows consumers to verify license information, as this was not always available to consumers.
 In fact, prior to 2008 (the year the NMLS was founded), it was next to impossible.
-You’ll notice on your Loan Officer’s emails and other forms of communication (ie a pre-approval letter) his/her NMLS identification number.
+You’ll notice on your Loan Officer’s emails and other forms of communication (ie, a pre-approval letter) his/her NMLS identification number.

 California Department of Real Estate

 Most homeowners in California have heard of the California Department of Real Estate (aka the California DRE), but most homeowners are surprised to hear that the California DRE also regulates (along with real estate agents) Mortgage Loan Originators.

 Like the NMLS, the California DRE issues a license number to each person that passes the state’s requirements to operate.
 And like the NMLS identifier, the California identifier must be included in a loan officer’s communications.

 Unlike the NMLS, the California DRE enforces state regulations for MLOs and the companies they work for.

 Housing and Urban Development (also referred to as HUD) was officially established in 1965 to combat poverty.
 The main focus of HUD is to make sure that all people in urban areas have the same access to affordable housing.